PSBP-Library/theMatrix/README.md

 0000.000,0000.000,0050.000,0150.000,0000.000,0050.000
 ```

-When running `theMAtrix` is is advised to remove the blanks again
+When running `theMatrix` is is advised to remove the blanks again
 so that the results are correctly formatted.